Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 1. Creation of the graph and its edges
 --------------------------------------

 We will create a graph with 4 nodes and 4 edges.
-Their "id number" will start from 0 just like in the figure below :
+Their "id number" will start from 0 just like in the figure below:

 .. image:: _images/tuto_006_edgeorder_1.png
     :width: 400